Android 3DS SDK

 • An integration guide.

 • A demo application demonstrating 3DS authentication with and without a challenge.
-The demonstration app includes show cases of different types of frictionless and challenge flows.
+The demonstration app includes showcases of different types of frictionless and challenge flows.

 Versioning